foreach-across/across-development/README.md

+# Notice: GitHub

+TODO

+# Notice: Deprecation

+TODO

 # Across local development

 You can use the instructions, scripts and configuration files in this repository to do local development on Across on your laptop/desktop/workstation.

-The instructions here do not use `testcontainers`, because:
+The instructions here do not use `testcontainers` for the relational databases, because:

-- The tests in GitLab CI/CD don't use `testcontainers` either.
+- The tests in GitLab CI/CD don't use `testcontainers` either for relational databases.

 - It is much faster to start a database server once in the background, and then reuse it all the time, than to start one for each test case